We explain the different types of protection orders and the process for dealing with each.

-Protection orders, sometimes referred to as restraining orders, play a critical role in safeguarding individuals from harm.
-In Colorado, these orders are a legal mechanism that restrict someone from contacting or approaching another person, typically in situations involving harassment, domestic violence, or threats of harm.
+What is a protection order?
+Protection orders, also called restraining orders, are a legal mechanism designed to protect individuals from harm.
+A protection order works by restricting contact between the named parties in the order.
+The type of contact restricted, the length of restriction period, and penalties for violating the order depend greatly on the circumstances which led to the order being issued.
 If you are involved in a legal matter where a protection order is relevant, it’s essential to understand the types of protection orders, the process, and how they can be modified.
 At Pav Law we are experienced in defending clients facing all kinds of protection order, ensuring your rights are protected every step of the way.

 Types of Protection Orders in Colorado